NaNoGenMo/2017/README.md

 There's [an open issue](../../issues/1) where you can add resources (libraries, corpuses, APIs, techniques, etc).

-There are already a ton of resources on the old resources threads for the [2013 edition](https://github.com/dariusk/NaNoGenMo/issues/11), the [2014 edition](https://github.com/dariusk/nanogenmo-2014/issues/1), and the [2015 edition](https://github.com/dariusk/NaNoGenMo-2015/issues/1).
+There are already a ton of resources on the old resources threads for the [2013 edition](https://github.com/dariusk/NaNoGenMo/issues/11), the [2014 edition](https://github.com/dariusk/nanogenmo-2014/issues/1), the [2015 edition](https://github.com/dariusk/NaNoGenMo-2015/issues/1), and the [2016 edition](https://github.com/NaNoGenMo/2016/issues/1).

 You might want to check out [corpora](https://github.com/dariusk/corpora), a repository of public domain lists of things: animals, foods, names, occupations, countries, etc.